LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Basics of convexity in projective planes

 \begin{lemma} The trace of a line on the interior of a convex body is empty or is the interior of the trace of the line on the body. \end{lemma} \begin{proof} Let $\CB$ be a convex body, let $[AB]$ be the trace of a line on $\CB$ and assume that $[AB]$ intersects the interior of $\CB$ at point $C$.
-Let $[DE]$ be a line segment through $C$, contained in the interior of $\CB$, and not contained in the line $(AB).$ Let $[AC]$ be the line segment with endpoints $A$ and $C$ contained in $[AB]$.
-Similarly let $[BC]$ be the line segment with endpoints $B$ and $C$ contained in $[AB].$ In view of Lemma~\ref{lemone} the four triangles with sides $[AC]$ and $[CD]$, $[AC]$ and $[CE]$, $[BC]$ and $[CD]$, $[BC]$ and $[CE]$ are contained in $\CB.$ See Figure~\ref{fundtwo} for an illustration.
+Let $[DE]$ be a line segment through $C$, contained in the interior of $\CB$, and not contained in the line $(AB).$ Clearly the arrangement composed of the six lines joining two of the four points $A,B,D,E$ is, up to homeomorphism, the one shown in the rightmost diagram of Fig.~\ref{fundtwo}.